f16r/obsidian/notes/Interview/System Design/Technical Basics.md

 **Global Load Balancer:** DNS based routing to the closest regional data center (AWS Route 53) **Local Load Balancer**: NGINX, AWS ELB

-Can be single point of failure!!
+Can be single point of failure!! (standby LB is an option)

 1. Algorithms
 	1. Least Connection: To server with fewest active connections